 - employed project staff,

-- freelancers (if social security contributions are paid),
+- freelancers,

 - public sector employees,

 - shareholders involved in the project.

 Hourly rates are calculated using a formula embedded in the cost plan: personnel costs are to be determined on the basis of the gross wages and salaries including related charges.
 Other payments or payments in kind (e.g. dirty work allowance, overtime allowance, benefits in kind) can be charged.
-Personnel costs are eligible to the extent that they are prescribed by law, collective agreement, a company agreement with legally binding effect or provided for in employment contracts customary in the industry.
+Personnel costs are eligible to the extent that they are prescribed by law, collective agreement, a company agreement or the employment contract with legally binding effect.

-You can charge a fixed hourly rate (acc. to Research Premium Ordinance, FPr-VO) of a maximum of EUR 50 within the scope of eligible costs for the following persons actively involved in the project (no salary statement):
+You can charge a fixed hourly rate of a maximum of EUR 40 within the scope of eligible costs for the following persons actively involved in the project (no salary statement):